Jory (soil)

-The Jory series consists of very deep, well-drained soils that formed in colluvium derived from basic igneous rock.
+The Jory soil series consists of very deep, well-drained soils that formed in colluvium derived from basic igneous rock.
 These soils are in the foothills surrounding the Willamette Valley of the United States.
 They have been mapped on more than 300000 acre in western Oregon.
-They are named after Jory Hill, Marion County, Oregon, which itself is named for the Jory family, who settled in the area in 1852, after traveling along the Oregon Trail.
+They are named after Jory Hill, Marion County, Oregon, which itself is named for the Jory family, who settled in the area in 1852 after traveling along the Oregon Trail.